wj-tan/rhel-cis/README.md

 # CIS Hardening RHEL with OpenSCAP

-This project demonstrates how to harden RHEL to CIS Level 1 and 2 compliance using OpenSCAP and the SCAP Security Guide (SSG).
+This lab demonstrates how to harden RHEL to CIS Level 1 and 2 compliance using OpenSCAP and the SCAP Security Guide (SSG).
 It covers scanning, generating compliance reports, and applying automated remediation scripts.
 The repository includes sample commands, remediation workflows, and guidance for verifying compliance after hardening.

 Key highlights: